 (state, reason?) => void

 Optional connection-state callback.
-Fires as the underlying QUIC/MoQT session moves through Connecting → Connected → Reconnecting → Closed / Failed.
-The session auto-reconnects and replays subscriptions.
+It fires as the underlying QUIC/MoQT session moves through Connecting → Connected → Reconnecting → Closed / Failed.
+The session reconnects automatically and replays subscriptions.

 WebTransportFactory

-Inject a custom WebTransport factory — a Node polyfill or a test double.
-Optional; the browser SDK uses the native implementation.
+Inject a custom WebTransport factory: a Node polyfill or a test double.
+This is optional.
+The browser SDK uses the native implementation.

 Methods